michaelcourcy/enterprise-blueprints/dh2i/readme.md

 > advise you.
 In this guide we only consider the backup and resource use case
 > not the "current" run.

-We advise to deploy the database DxEnterpriseSqlAg custom resource in its dedicated namespace.
+## We advise to deploy the database DxEnterpriseSqlAg custom resource in its dedicated namespace

 It's possible to deploy 2 DxEnterpriseSqlAg custom resources  in the same namespace but if you need to restore them at different moment you'll have to be more carefull when picking up